 Interesting Wall Murals at the Entrance to Melaka

-Jonker walk has plenty of modern cafes life Geographer Cafe, Hard Rock Cafe, Backlane Cafe, The Daily Fix Cafe and lots more.
+Jonker walk has plenty of modern cafes life Hard Rock Cafe, Backlane Cafe, The Daily Fix Cafe etc.

 You’ll also see several temples, mosques and museums along the way.
 If you are with kids check out the Mamee Jonker House where the kids can create their own noodle snack and you can enjoy delicious café food.